IsaacSchemm/Pandacap/README.md

 * Act as an OAuth server.
 * Host more than one user account.
-* Crosspost to Bluesky or allow you to send likes or replies. (removed in Pandacap 10).
+* Crosspost to Bluesky or allow you to send likes or replies (removed in Pandacap 10).
-* Create or follow twtxt feeds (removed in Pandacap 10).
 * Create a post with more than one attached image.
 * Automatically crosspost your image posts or text posts to DeviantArt, FA, or Weasyl.
 (This must be done manually.)
 * Delete posts that you *manually* crosspost to DeviantArt, FA, or Weasyl (even when you delete them from Pandacap).